YouTube Has Lost Control Of The Platform And Their Logan Paul Statement Is Proof

 YouTube pushed blame onto Logan in the wake of the "suicide forest" controversy.
 But what about their failings?

-After 9 days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog yesterday.
-However, while YouTube publicly condemned Logan Paul and his vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video - which had an image of the body in its thumbnail - to appear on the site in the first place, be monetised despite a clear violation of community standards, and then go on to trend worldwide.
-Not only that, they also made the completely tone-deaf claim that they "acted accordingly."
+After 9 days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog.
+Although YouTube publicly condemned Logan Paul and his vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video - which had an image of the body in its thumbnail - to appear on the site in the first place, be monetised (despite a clear violation of community standards), and then go on to trend worldwide.
+And to top things off, they made the completely tone-deaf claim that they "acted accordingly."

 How algorithms helped Logan's suicide forest vlog trend